PA! has a ton of useful Emoticons for communicating ideas. Stuff like smiles and sunshines!

 But since this is a Pokémon site, we also have other useful Pokémon symbols which can be easily placed.
 Stuff like Pokémon TCG energy symbols ( etc) and Pokémon video game type symbols from Sword/Shield ( etc)!
 Plus if you see something and you want to know how to use it, simply mouse-over it and it’ll tell you its own code.
 Nifty, huh?

-Sooner or later we’ll be replacing these emoticons with an actual font you can use and download, just as we did with the Galarian text… but until then, you can use these handy emoticons.
+Sooner or later we’ll be replacing these emoticons with an actual font you can use and download—just as we did with the Galarian text—or higher quality versions (albeit either highly detailed purely pixelated)… but until then, you can use these handy emoticons.
 And so, here is what they are!

 Oooh!
 Here’s a blast from the past… I recently rediscovered my old “Nickmoticons” which I made back during the good ol’ “Pokémon Aaah!
 Forum” days, but until now they were left without a home.
 Well, now that PA! is back, I figured I might as well add them back to the site as well.
 And so here they are in their classic glory!